dvorka/hstr/INSTALLATION.md

 ---

-Alternatively you can download and install `.deb` archive from [releases](https://github.com/dvorka/hstr/releases) section of the project:
+Alternatively you can download and install `.deb` archive from [GitHub releases](https://github.com/dvorka/hstr/releases) section of the project:

 ```bash